hugo-apero/hugo-apero-docs/content/blog/fonts/index.md

 + Leave both `customtextFontFamily` and `customheadingFontFamily` blank (with empty quotes, or comment out the line entirely).

 + Just below those keys, select a `textFontFamily` and `headingFontFamily` from the options listed [here](http://tachyons.io/docs/typography/font-family/).
-All are lower case, and exclude the `.` in front.
+All values are lower case, and exclude the `.` in front.

 ```toml
 [params]